lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

 ..  container:: justify

     To run a simulation using LAMMPS, one needs to  write a series of commands in an input script.
-For clarity, this script will be divided into five categories which we are going to fill up one by one.
+For clarity, the input scripts written for this first tutorial will be divided into five categories which we are going to fill up one by one.

 ..  container:: justify